 Another concern is that some might take these ideas to the extreme and, if treatment doesn’t work, feel somehow responsible.
 Like they’re giving up.
 No one should blame themselves for something as complex as a medical condition.
 Outcomes rely on so many different factors to be successful.

-Life, and death, is hard enough.
+Life, and death, are hard enough.
 People don’t need to feel judged or blamed on top of everything else.

 Our use of certain words has other consequences, too